Lindsay Anderson

-Lindsay Gordon Anderson (17 April 1923 – 30 August 1994) was a British feature-film, theatre and documentary director, film critic, and leading-light of the Free Cinema movement and of the British New Wave.
+Lindsay Gordon Anderson (17 April 1923 – 30 August 1994) was a British feature-film, theatre and documentary director, film critic, and leading light of the Free Cinema movement and of the British New Wave.
 He is most widely remembered for his 1968 film if...., which won the Palme d'Or at Cannes Film Festival in 1969 and marked Malcolm McDowell's cinematic debut.

 He is also notable, though not a professional actor, for playing a minor role in the Academy Award-winning 1981 film Chariots of Fire.
 McDowell produced a 2007 documentary about his experiences with Anderson, Never Apologize.

 Early life

-Lindsay Gordon Anderson was born in Bangalore, South India, where his father had been stationed with the Royal Engineers, on 17 April 1923.
-His father Captain (later Major General) Alexander Vass Anderson was a British Army officer who had been born in North India, and his mother Estelle Bell Gasson was born in Queenstown, South Africa, the daughter of a wool merchant.
-Lindsay's parents separated in 1926 and Estelle returned to England with her sons; however, they tried to reconcile in 1932 in Bangalore, and when Estelle returned to England she was pregnant with her third son, Alexander Vass Anderson.
-The Andersons divorced and Estelle remarried Major Cuthbert Sleigh in 1936.
-Lindsay's father remarried in India; although Gavin Lambert writes, in Mainly About Lindsay Anderson: A Memoir (Faber and Faber, 2000, p.
-18), that Alexander Vass Anderson 'cut (his first family) out of his life', making no reference to them in his Who's Who entry, Lindsay often saw his father and looked after his house and dogs when he was away.
+Lindsay Gordon Anderson was born in Bangalore, South India, where his father was stationed with the Royal Engineers, on 17 April 1923.
+His father Captain (later Major General) Alexander Vass Anderson was a British Army officer who had come from Scotland.
+His mother Estelle Bell Gasson was born in Queenstown, South Africa, the daughter of a wool merchant.
+Lindsay was the second son.
+His parents separated in 1926, and Estelle returned to England with the two boys.
+In 1932 the couple tried to reconcile in Bangalore, and when Estelle returned to England she was pregnant with their third son, who was named Alexander Vass Anderson after his father.
+The Andersons divorced.
+Estelle married again in 1936, to Major Cuthbert Sleigh.
+Lindsay's father remarried while in India.
+Gavin Lambert writes, in Mainly About Lindsay Anderson: A Memoir (Faber and Faber, 2000, p.
+18), that the father Alexander Vass Anderson "cut (his first family) out of his life", making no reference to them in his Who's Who entry.
+But Lindsay often saw his father and looked after his house and dogs when he was away.

 Both Lindsay and his older brother Murray Anderson (1919–2016) were educated at Saint Ronan's School in Worthing, West Sussex, and at Cheltenham College.
-It was at Cheltenham that Lindsay had met his lifelong friend and biographer, the screenwriter and novelist Gavin Lambert.
-Lindsay won a scholarship for classical studies at Wadham College at the University of Oxford, in 1942.
+It was at Cheltenham that Lindsay met his lifelong friend Gavin Lambert, who became a screenwriter and novelist, and later the director's biographer.

-Anderson served in the Army from 1943 until 1946, first with the 60th King's Royal Rifle Corps, and then in the final year of World War II as a cryptographer for the Intelligence Corps, at the Wireless Experimental Centre in Delhi.
-Anderson assisted in nailing the Red flag to the roof of the Junior Officers' mess in Annan Parbat, in August 1945, after the victory of the Labour Party in the general election was confirmed.
-The colonel did not approve, he recalled a decade later, but no disciplinary action was taken against them.
+The UK had been at war for years when Anderson won a scholarship in 1942 for classical studies at Wadham College at the University of Oxford.
+The next year he entered World War II, serving in the Army from 1943 until 1946, first with the 60th King's Royal Rifle Corps.
+In the final year of the war, he was a cryptographer for the Intelligence Corps, based at the Wireless Experimental Centre in Delhi.

+In August 1945, Anderson assisted in nailing the Red flag to the roof of the Junior Officers' mess in Annan Parbat, after the victory of the Labour Party in the general election was confirmed.
+Their colonel did not approve, he recalled a decade later, but took no disciplinary action against the junior officers.

 Lindsay returned to Oxford in 1946 but changed from classical studies to English; he graduated in 1948.